Giant emoji painted on house roil California community

 MANHATTAN BEACH, Calif.
 (AP) — A Southern California seaside community is in an uproar after a home was given a new paint job featuring two huge emoji on a bright pink background.

-Manhattan Beach residents railed against the makeover during a City Council meeting Tuesday night, citing problems with spectators.
+Manhattan Beach residents railed against the makeover during a City Council meeting Tuesday night, citing problems with spectators and asserting that it was done with bad intent.

 One speaker called the paint job graffiti and another said it was an attack on neighbors.